CollaborativeRoboticsLab/grasping/docs/control/arm_control.md

 3. Launch `grip.launch.py`.
 4. Call `/grasping_node/run_grasp`.

-The grasping node will request a grasp pose, and the arm-control node will execute the motion while respecting the calibrated planning scene.
+The grasping node will request a grasp pose, and the arm-control node will execute the motion while respecting both the calibrated planning scene and the optional calibrated workspace area.